lenielluzardo/lenielluzardo/db/entries/how-to-create-a-ssg-with-nodejs-and-github.md

 ---
-title: "How To Create a Static Site Generator with Node JS and Github."
+title: "How To Create a SSG with Node JS and Github."
 excerpt: "A simple and a fast way to create your personal blog and portfolio."
 author: "Leniel Luzardo"
 author_bio: "Software developer"